gem5/gem5-resources/src/riscv-fs/riscv-ubuntu-22.04-24.04/BUILING.md

 ## Troubleshooting

 To see what `packer` is doing, you can use the environment variable `PACKER_LOG=INFO` when running `./build.sh`.

+The login process is automated by packer.
+If the build process is hanging during login, check if the "wait" command in the boot_command section is actually waiting for the image to boot.

 Packer seems to have a bug that aborts the VM build after 2-5 minutes regardless of the ssh_timeout setting.
 As a workaround, set ssh_handshake_attempts to a high value.